I, Robot (film)

-I, Robot was released in the United States on July 16, 2004, and in other countries between July and October 2004.
-Produced with a budget of $120 million, the film grossed $346 million worldwide and received mixed reviews from critics, with praise for the visual effects and acting but criticism of the plot.
-At the 77th Academy Awards, the film was nominated for Best Visual Effects, but lost to Spider-Man 2.
+I, Robot was released in the United States on July 16, 2004.
+Produced with a budget of $105–120 million, the film grossed $353.1 million worldwide and received mixed reviews from critics, with praise for the visual effects and acting, but criticism of the plot.
+At the 77th Academy Awards, the film was nominated for Best Visual Effects.

 Plot

 In the year 2035, humanoid robots serve humanity, which is protected by the Three Laws of Robotics.
-Del Spooner, a homicide detective in the Chicago Police Department, has come to hate and distrust robots after a robot rescued him from a car crash while allowing a 12-year-old girl named Sarah Lloyd to drown based purely on cold logic and odds of survival.
-When Dr. Alfred Lanning, co-founder of U.S. Robotics (USR), falls to his death from his office window, a message he left behind requests Spooner be assigned to the case.
-The police declare the death a suicide, but Spooner is skeptical, and Lawrence Robertson, the CEO and other co-founder of USR, reluctantly allows him to investigate.
+Del Spooner is a homicide detective in the Chicago Police Department who hates and distrusts robots after one rescued him from a car crash while allowing a 12-year-old girl to drown—based purely on cold logic and odds of survival.
+When Dr. Alfred Lanning, co-founder of U.S. Robotics (USR), falls to his death from his lab office window, a message he left behind requests Spooner be assigned to the case, despite police declaring the death a suicide.
+Spooner is skeptical, and CEO Lawrence Robertson, Lanning's business partner, reluctantly allows him to investigate.

 Accompanied by robopsychologist Dr. Susan Calvin, Spooner consults with USR's central artificial intelligence computer, VIKI (Virtual Interactive Kinetic Intelligence).
-They find out that the security footage from inside the office is corrupted, but the exterior footage shows no one entering or exiting since Lanning's death.
-However, Spooner points out that the window, which is made of security glass, could not have been broken by the elderly Lanning, and hypothesizes a robot was responsible and may still be in the lab.
-Suddenly, an NS-5 robot, USR's latest model, attacks them before being apprehended by the police.
-The robot, Sonny, is a specially built NS-5 with higher-grade materials as well as a secondary processing system that allows him to ignore the Three Laws.
-Sonny also appears to show emotion and claims to have "dreams".
-During Spooner's further investigations, he is attacked by a USR demolition robot and two truckloads of hostile NS-5 robots, but when he cannot produce evidence to support either attack, Spooner's boss, Lieutenant Bergin, removes him from active duty, considering him mentally unstable.
+They find that the security footage from inside the office is corrupted, but the exterior footage shows no one entering or exiting since Lanning's death.
+However, Spooner points out that the window, which is made of security glass, could not have been broken by the elderly Lanning, and hypothesizes one of the many NS-5 robots (the latest version) in the lab was responsible.
+Suddenly, an NS-5 attacks them and flees before being apprehended by the police.
+The robot, Sonny, is a specially built NS-5 with higher-grade materials as well as programming that grants him free will.
+This in turn allows him to be able to choose whether to follow the Three Laws.
+Sonny also appears to be capable of feeling emotion and claims to have "dreams".
+During Spooner's further investigations, he is attacked by a USR demolition robot and two truckloads of hostile NS-5 robots, but when he cannot produce evidence to support either attack, Spooner's boss Lieutenant Bergin, considering him mentally unstable, removes Spooner from active duty.